PlagueHO/Workshop-ARM-Templates/README.md

    Resource Manager during template deployment.
    We will also grant access

-   > Important: You wouldn't normally want to create a secret this way
+   > Important: You wouldn't normally want to create a secret in an
-   > as it would mean storing the secret in your deployment code which
+   > Azure Key Vault in this way as it would mean storing the secret
-   > is very insecure.
+   > in your deployment code which is very insecure.
-   > There are patters available to eliminate this but they are beyond
-   > ths scope of this workshop.
+   > A more secure method would be to randomly generate the secret at the
+   > time of deployment, never storing it and making it only available
+   > to the ARM template service.

    ```powershell
    $keyVaultBaseName = '<set this to 8 character string that will be unique>'